 One thing I soon discovered about Sitges is its wide array of shops!
 You’ll see very few high-street brands, instead, you’ll find specialised boutiques and local Spanish/Catalan brands for clothing, shoes, bags and interior ornaments.

-There are terraces at all four corners of this square, including the very popular Parrots.
-Choose a spot, especially during happy hour, and enjoy the people-watching!
+Grab a seat, order a cocktail, watch passing people and enjoy the street entertainment.
 You’ll soon notice that it’s one of the locals’ favourite pastimes too!

-The hills which surround Sitges extend directly to the sea to the west of Sitges, offering great hiking opportunities along shrubby slopes and pine tree forests.
+The hills surrounding Sitges offer great hiking opportunities along shrubby slopes and pine tree forests.
 Steep inclines lead down to sheltered coves, some with secluded pebble beaches.
 One of the most popular clothing-optional beaches, Platja de l’Home or Playa del Muerto, can be found here.
 To get there, walk the entire length of the Sitges promenade in the direction of the Sunway Hotel/golf course, pass the golf course and head into the hills (hike parallel to the train tracks).
 The hikes offer beautiful views of the rugged coastline and the crystal-clear water in the coves below.

-For a delicious fine-dining experience, try Alfresco (Carrer d’en Pau Barrabeig, 4) or Komokieras (Carrer d’Espalter, 23).
-Other restaurants I can recommend include Costa Dorada, Bistro D’ana and Restaurante La Incidencia Del Factor Vi.
+For a delicious fine-dining experience, try Alfresco (Carrer d’en Pau Barrabeig, 4), Komokieras (Carrer d’Espalter, 23) or Restaurante La Incidencia Del Factor Vi (Carrer Bonaire, 25).

-There are also various traditional tapas/pintxos bars in the town centre such as La Picara (Carrer de Sant Pere, 3), El Cable (Carrer Barcelona, 1) and El Donostiarra (Calle Major, 14).
+There are also various traditional tapas/pintxos bars in the town centre.
+My favourites include La Picara (Carrer de Sant Pere, 3), El Cable (Carrer Barcelona, 1), El Donostiarra (Calle Major, 14). and Guria Taberna (Carrer de Sant Pere, 30).
+There are also Basque-style pintxo bars such as Eguzki Lizarran (Carrer de Sant Pau, 3) and Izarra Taberna Vasca (Carrer Major, 22).

 For some simply divine tapas with a modern twist, head for La Punta (Carrer Sant Damia, 14), one of my favourite restaurants in Sitges!